shree998/Campus-Expert/submissions/jschiarizzi/module-1/impact-proposal.md

 CS and tech students at GW need:
 The following pieces might help strengthen this section:
-- **Community demographics**: There are [TODO size of gw engineering school] students in technical tracks at GW.
+- **Community demographics**: There are 600 students in technical tracks at GW.
 We should be able to provide academic, personal, and recreational support to everyone.
 - **Communication**: News letter suffer from very low open rates.
 It's hard to get people to prioritize events we think are important over their already busy lives.
 - **Culture**: There are many techies at GW interested in exploring what they can build and learning from each other.